Charlie Williams (footballer, born 1944)

 At the age of 18, Charlie Williams made his International debut playing for the Malta National Football Team against Italy C. He also played for the Malta National Football Team at the Liguria, Italy tournament where Malta finished in 3rd place, beating Italy and tying the Netherlands.

-At the age of 23, first Norwich City FC, and then the newly formed professional soccer league in the USA, National Professional Soccer League (NPSL), were recruiting Williams.
-In 1967 Charlie decided to sign a professional contract to play in the NPSL, which later became the NASL.
-Charlie was a pioneer in North American soccer, as he was one of the first players to form the original founding teams.
+At the age of 23, first Norwich City, and then the newly formed professional football league in the United States, National Professional Soccer League (NPSL), recruited Williams.
+In 1967 he decided to sign a professional contract to play in the NPSL, which later became the NASL.
+He was a pioneer in North American soccer, as he was one of the first players to form the original founding teams.
 Among the American sides he played for were the Pittsburgh Phantoms, San Diego Toros, Dallas Tornado and Rochester Lancers.
 He also played for ASL sides Syracuse Scorpions, Syracuse Suns and Boston Astros.

 When Williams retired from playing, he decided to take up a coaching career.
 In 1995, he was voted Best Coach in the State of New York.
-He also founded and operated his own soccer academy from 1993 to 2006.
-Charlie retired from soccer activities in 2010.
+He also founded and operated his own football academy from 1993 to 2006.
+Charlie retired in 2010.